catfacedck/Freebsd-Acer-Nitro-Laptops-AN515-5158-XXX-/README.md

    cp uvc_driver.c uvc_driver.c.ori
    vi uvc_driver.c
    ```
    Save the original file prior to editing.
 On this Acer Nitro AN515-58-XXX laptop the USB webcam identified as 0x4035 (see above).
-Search for "Quanta" in the     file and add thefollowing code at the end of the "Quanta" section.
+Search for "Quanta" in the     file and add the following code at the end of the "Quanta" section.

        /* Quanta ACER HD User Facing  0x4035 - Experimental */
         { .match_flags  = USB_DEVICE_ID_MATCH_DEVICE